 Shantou Guangdong, China Travel Guide

 Direct flights from major global hubs outside of Asia are limited.
 The majority of foreign visitors connect through major Chinese gateway cities (e.g., Guangzhou, Shanghai, Beijing) or Hong Kong International Airport.
 From this group hubs, you could require a domestic flight or high-speed train to Shantou.
 SWA is a contemporary facility with restaurants, cafes, duty-free shops, currency exchange, and ATMs.
-Free Wi-Fi is generally available, though a Chinese mobile number may be needed for verification.
+Free Wi-Fi is generally available, though of Chinese origin mobile number may be needed for verification.

 Prices rise during Chinese public holidays and summer school vacations.